donsheehy/datastructures/prose/18_graphs2.md

 That is, we should think about the object we want to construct first, and only then can we think about *how* to construct it.
 We employed a similar strategy when discussing sorting algorithms.
 In that case, we first tried to write a function that would test for correct output.
-We won't go that far now, but we will ask, "How would we know if we had the minimum spanning tree?""
+We won't go that far now, but we will ask, "How would we know if we had the minimum spanning tree?"

+One thing that would certainly be true about the minimum spanning tree is that if we removed an edge (resulting in two trees), we couldn't find a lighter weight edge connecting these two trees.
+Otehrwise, that would be a spanning tree of lower weight.

+Something even a little more general is true.
+If we split the vertices into any two sets $A$ and $B$, the lowest weight edge with one end in $A$ and the other end in $B$ must be in the MST.
+Suppose for contradiction that this edge is not in the MST.
+Then, we could add that edge and form a cycle, which would have another edge spanning $A$ and $B$.
+That edge could then be removed, leaving us with a lighter spanning tree.
+This is a contradiction, because we assumed that we started with the MST.

+So, in light of our previous graph algorithms, we can try to always add the lightest edge from the visited vertices to an unvisited vertex.
+This can easily be encoded in a priority queue.

 ```python
 def prim(self, v):